Understanding the FCC one-to-one consent rule update

 What is the TCPA one-to-one consent rule?

-The FCC one-to-one consent rule was formally adopted on December 13, 2023, and will take effect on January 27, 2025.
+The FCC 1:1 consent rule was formally adopted on December 13, 2023, and was expected to take effect on January 27, 2025.

-Why is the TCPA one-to-one consent rule so important?
+Why is TCPA consent still important?

-The FCC’s TCPA one-to-one consent rule includes several key requirements:
+The FCC’s TCPA includes several key requirements:

 • The consent must be documented in writing and bear the consumer’s signature in compliance with the E-SIGN act.
 The terms, agreement, and consent can be provided and captured digitally.